Klonoa: Door to Phantomile: Reception

 Critics labeled Klonoa: Door to Phantomile as Namco's first notable 3D platformer and a bid for creating a gaming mascot.
 GameSpot called it "one of the best side-scrollers in years".
 Critics praised how the game built upon simple controls and maneuvers to create interesting gameplay.
 Computer and Video Games liked how the game's level design lent itself as a "satisfying puzzle element" rather than just "an exercise in platform skills".
 IGN wrote that it was perhaps the best platformer on the market, and "the first 2.5D platformer that makes use of classic 2D game elements without sacrificing the versatility of a 3D environment".
 Critics praised the level design and diverse environments.
 Although well made, some argued that it was somewhat formulaic and lacked innovation.
 Edge explained that "it uses platforming mainstays to create a surprisingly pleasing, if generic, gaming experience."
 Game Informer recommended it to fans of classic platformers.
 Ulrich Steppberger of Man!ac praised the game, and only was critical of the game's short length.

 The cinematics received praise, with Edge believing they rivaled some film CGI.
 The in-game graphics and visual artistry were also commended for their quality.
 The game's Japanese cuteness was met with mixed reviews, some thought it was overly cute.
 Game Revolution complained about the character voices, and labeled the cuteness "nausea" inducing.
 Others like Edge and Computer and Video Games appreciated the game's cute aspects.
 Because of the game's cuteness, Game Revolution felt the game was geared towards children (indeed, Namco itself stated that the game was geared for children).
 They also believed the game was too difficult for young players while likewise too simple for more skillful gamers.
 Others agreed the game was too short and could have been more challenging.
 Game Informer did agree that the game appealed to younger players, but felt the game had a fair challenge and could appeal to those looking for a simple game.

 Namco won "Best Character" for Klonoa at the 1997 Japan Game Awards.
 The game was deemed the Platform Game of the Year for 1998 by videogames.com, which called it a "sleeper hit" and "a triumph from an unexpected source."

+According to Yoshizawa, the game sold at least 200,000 copies.